 These events shine a spotlight on contractual small print and legal concepts that perhaps provoked little thought in more normal times.
 They may now be critical to business survival.

 Many enquiries from clients focus on whether COVID-19 is a “force majeure” event and on whether a contract has been “frustrated”.
 This note demystifies these concepts and highlights some practical issues for businesses to consider.

 This note is designed to be of general application.
-For an assessment of the impact of COVID-19 on events-specific contracts please see this article.

 Most commercial contracts contain a force majeure clause, often buried amongst the so-called boilerplate provisions.
 The purpose of such a clause is to protect the parties from a breach of contract claim if they are unable to perform their obligations because of an event that is outside their control.